SaiNandan1998/Mini-project-web-technology/README.md

 Hi there,

  My name is Nandan.
- This Mini project is an part of web-technologies Training  in CSS .
+ This Mini project is an part of web-technologies Training   .